leroybm/hotel-crawler/README.md

 }'
 ```

-or running it in a browser console with
+or run it in a browser console with

 ```javascript
 var data = JSON.stringify({